Crendgrim/libbamboo/README.md

 AutoYACL is to YACL what AutoConfig is to ClothConfig.
 It allows for annotation-based GUI building.

-Instead of specifying the binding, controller, description, etc. for every option, it simply parses the annotations present on any `@ConfigEntry` annotated field of the config.
+Instead of specifying the binding, controller, description, etc. for every option, it simply parses the annotations present on any `@SerialEntry` annotated field of the config.

 Any field that is recognized as a supported data type gets an option controller.
 Other types will be interpreted as organization classes containing further config entries, and parsed recursively.
 The option